psottomayorpereir/COP4520-ProgrammingAssignment1/README.md

 ---

-This program was designed to find all prime numbers from 1 to 10<sup>8</sup>, their sum, the top 10 maximum primes, and the execution time by using parallel programming.
+This program was designed to find the total number of primes from 1 to 10<sup>8</sup>, their sum, the top 10 maximum primes, and the execution time by using parallel programming.

 The work was distributed among 8 concurrent threads in a way that each thread will do approximately the same amount of work.